 New Zealand has a lot to offer; stunning scenery, thriving vineyards, growing cities and a more relaxed pace of life.
 There may be stringent immigration rules, but that hasn’t dampened the appeal to Brits looking for a new life abroad.

-Whether you’re moving for the career opportunities, looking to buy a home or retire in the land of Hobbits, you’ll need to make sure you’ve prepared the right paperwork and taken everything into consideration before emigrating to New Zealand.
+Whether you’re moving for the career opportunities, looking to buy a home or retire in the land of Hobbits, you’ll need to make sure you’ve prepared the right paperwork and taken everything into consideration before moving to New Zealand.

 Do you need a visa to live in New Zealand?